experimental-design/bofire/docs/start.md

 x6 = CategoricalDescriptorInput(key="x6", categories=["c1", "c2", "c3"], descriptors=["d1", "d2"], values = [[1,2],[2,5],[1,7]])
 ```

 As output features, currently only continuous output features are supported.
-Each ouput feature has to have an objective, which can be a minimize or maximize objective.
-Furthermore, we can define weights between 0 and 1 in case the objectives should not be weighted euqally.
+Each output feature has to have an objective, which can be a minimize or maximize objective.
+Furthermore, we can define weights between 0 and 1 in case the objectives should not be weighted equally.

 ```python
 from bofire.domain.features import ContinuousOutput